kclgeeksoc/kclgeeksoc.github.io/posts/index.md

-We're Geeksoc, a group at KCL for people who want to meet and hang out with others who share geeky interests.
-We have events for RPGs, board games and science fiction and fantasy fans, but every other type of geek is welcome.
+Geeksoc is a student society at King's College London.
+We run [events][events] where people can meet and do geeky things with others who share their interests.
+Our events tend to include role play games, board games, and thigns related to science fiction and fantasy.

+[events]: /events